Arn Anderson: World Wrestling Federation (1988–1989)

 Leaving Jim Crockett Promotions in September 1988, the following month Anderson and Blanchard joined Vince McMahon's World Wrestling Federation (WWF).
 Upon arrival, they were given Bobby "The Brain" Heenan as their manager, joining his Heenan Family stable, and dubbed the "Brain Busters".
 They competed in the tag team division against teams such as the Young Stallions and the Rockers.
 At Survivor Series in November 1988, the Brain Busters took part in a 10 team elimination match, teaming with Demolition, the Bolsheviks, Los Conquistadores, and the Fabulous Rougeaus in a loss to the British Bulldogs, Hart Foundation, Powers of Pain, Rockers, and Young Stallions.
 In January 1989, Anderson entered the Royal Rumble, but was eliminated by Hulk Hogan.
 Following the Royal Rumble, the Brain Busters wrestled a lengthy series of matches against the Rockers.
 At WrestleMania V in April 1989, they defeated Strike Force after Rick Martel abandoned his partner Tito Santana.

 At Saturday Night's Main Event XXI in April 1989, the Brain Busters challenged Demolition for the WWF Tag Team Championship, winning by disqualification.
 After a series of matches against the Bushwhackers, the Brain Busters faced Demolition in a rematch at Saturday Night's Main Event XXII in July 1989, winning the titles and ending Demolition's record 478 day reign after Heenan Family member André the Giant interfered on their behalf.
 At SummerSlam in August 1989, they defeated the Hart Foundation in a non-title match.
 Following a series of title defences against Demolition, the Brain Busters lost the titles back to Demolition on WWF Superstars in October 1989.
 The Brain Busters faced Demolition in a series of rematches over the following weeks but failed to regain the titles.

 At Saturday Night's Main Event XXIV at the end of October 1989, the Brain Busters lost to the Rockers in a two out of three falls match.
 Around this time, Anderson and Blanchard had given their notice to the WWF; after Blanchard failed a drug test, he disappeared from the WWF following the match.
 Anderson remained in the WWF to work his notice, teaming with Heenan Family member Haku to challenge Demolition.
-He wrestled his final match for the WWF at Survivor Series in November 1989, teaming with André the Giant, Bobby Heenan, and Haku in a loss to Jim Neidhart, the Rockers, and the Ultimate Warrior.
+He wrestled his final match for the WWF at Survivor Series in November 1989, teaming with André the Giant, Haku, and Heenan (substituting for Blanchard) in a loss to Jim Neidhart, the Rockers, and the Ultimate Warrior.